Asbjørn Svarstad: Background

 Asbjørn Svarstad started his career in the local newspaper Dagningen in 1973.
-After studying contemporary history at the local college, he worked for some time for the newspaper Verdens Gang, before he from 1985 started to work for the newspaper Dagbladet.
-Afterwards he was working from Copenhagen and then Berlin, where he has been living since 1996.
-For 20 years he was also a stringer for the Swedish newspaper Aftonbladet and the Danish newspaper Dagbladet B.T.
-During his career as a commentator he has mostly written articles about politics and history.
+After studying contemporary history at the local college, he worked for some time for the newspaper Verdens Gang.
+Starting from 1985 he worked for the newspaper Dagbladet.
+Afterwards he worked from Copenhagen and then Berlin, where he has lived since 1996.
+For 20 years he was a stringer for the Swedish newspaper Aftonbladet and the Danish newspaper Dagbladet B.T.
+Most of the articles he has written during his career as a commentator have been about politics and history.

-Currently, as of 2025, he is writing for the Norwegian online newspaper Nettavisen, where he report about events in Germany and Europe, both historical and contemporary.
-He also work for other media in Norway, are working on several books and comment on Norwegian events in German media.
-He also receives groups of tourists from Norway for guiding in Berlin.
-He is an authorized guid of the Sachsenhausen concentration camp.
+As of 2025, he reports about historical and contemporary events in Germany and Europe for the Norwegian online newspaper Nettavisen.
+He works for other media outlets in Norway, and is writing several books about Norwegian events in German media.
+He is also a guide for Norwegian tourists in Berlin.
+He is an authorized guide of the Sachsenhausen concentration camp.